 Working with reports

 This section provides examples in curl and python of how to use the Reporting API to generate reports according to your preferences.
-You can define time window, granularity, metric type, and apply a range of filters.
+You can define time window, granularity, metric, aggregation type, and apply a range of filter dimensions.

 The example scripts in this section give a response in json format, however you can get responses in csv format with